Super-Nim/Maxja-Sardegna/README.md

 This is a Live NFT Minter for the Maxja Festival in 2022, hosted here: [lucky-sun-8549.on.fleek.co](https://lucky-sun-8549.on.fleek.co/)

-The public website explains the festival and the relevance of the Dapp.
+The public website explains the festival and the relevance of the Dapp, hosted here: https://empty-shape-3139.on.fleek.co/

 The Dapp has a specific user flow, highlighted in the toolbar itself: